 How Our Brains Work

-There is a lot of research out there on how our brains work, specifically how we think and perceive what we hear and see, and how we process situations, issues, experiences, and events.
-In his book Thinking, Fast and Slow, Daniel Kahneman—long-time economist and Nobel Peace Price winner—describes the two systems in the human mind: System 1 and System 2.
+There is a lot of research out there on how our brains work, specifically how we think and perceive what we hear and see, how we process situations, issues, experiences, and events, and even how we make decisions, and how our emotional brain and rational brain both play a role.

 Here are the characteristics of each one: